Group-5-Final-Project/Final-Project/README.md

   3. Calculate the balanced accuracy score from sklearn.metrics.
   4. Print the confusion matrix from sklearn.metrics.
   5. Generate a classication report using the `imbalanced_classification_report` from imbalanced-learn.
+  6. Visualize the plot of accuracy, where predicted results are compared to actual results.

 **Algorithm:** ` Multinomial Naive-Bayes` This algorithm has a fast learning rate and easy design, and works particularly well for text classification, especially with larger datasets.
 It does however assume that all predictors (or features) are independent, which is generally untrue, and limits its utility for many real-word scenarios.